 Song returned to Berkeley Engineering as a faculty member in 2007 after a stint as an assistant professor at Carnegie Mellon University.
 She is part of a number of research initiatives at Berkeley, including the Berkeley Artificial Intelligence Research Lab, Berkeley Deep Drive and the Berkeley Center for Human-Compatible AI.

-This year Song co-founded startup Oasis Labs to use blockchain, a ledger of digital transactions protected by cryptography, to ensure consumer privacy.
-The company, which includes postdoctoral researcher Raymond Cheng and Ph.D. candidate Noah Johnson from Berkeley’s EECS department, just raised $45 million in funding.
+In 2018, Song co-founded startup Oasis Labs to use blockchain, a ledger of digital transactions protected by cryptography, to ensure consumer privacy.
+The company includes postdoctoral researcher Raymond Cheng and Ph.D. candidate Noah Johnson from Berkeley’s EECS department.

 To learn more:

 - Meet Oasis Labs, the blockchain startup Silicon Valley is buzzing about (MIT Technology Review)